TrakHound/MTConnect-Agent-Stylesheet/README.md

 # MTConnect-Agent-Stylesheet
 XML Stylesheet for MTConnect Agents using [Bootstrap](http://getbootstrap.com/).
-This provides a better appearance than the default stylesheet and also adds the ability to switch between Probe, Current, and Sample requests.
+This provides a better appearance than the default stylesheet and also adds links to run Probe, Current, and Sample requests.

 ## About